websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 ## Default Classic Theme Categories

 When you are editing a Style Book, the categories available from the drop-down box show different options for styling your pages.
+The options available in each category are defined by the theme.

 ```{tip}
 You can place the `Style Guide Sample` widget on your pages to help test out the various options in your Style Book categories.
 This sample widget contains many different UI elements that leverage most of the features in the Classic theme, so you can use it to test your page styles.